This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 By our standards, we would consider JĀSÖN to be Cruelty-Free.

-Below is a screenshot of JASON’s official animal testing statement:
+Below is a screenshot of what’s currently stated on JASON’s website about its animal testing policy:

 What About China’s Animal Testing Laws?